 Each designation will be differentiated by either Affiliate or Associate after the designation.

-Affiliate is used for individuals that complete the theoretical part of the qualification but that do not get the relevant, prescribed practical work experience requirements.
+Affiliate is used for individuals that complete the theoretical part of the qualification but who have not yet met the relevant, prescribed practical work experience requirements.
 Associate is used for individuals that have completed both the theoretical and the relevant, prescribed practical work experience requirements.

 Both Affiliate and Associate members receive the full range of SAIS benefits and are held to the same requirements: